LibraryOfCongress/api.congress.gov/java/README.md

 javac *.java
 ```

-Move all .class files to
+Move all .class files to the loc folder
 ```shell
 mv *.class some_folder/gov/loc
 ```